UttaraChavan/Casino-GameDevelopment/README.md

-For the first addendum, I have developed two games:
-1. BlackJack: Compiles and runs as expected.
-2. Slot Machine: Gets compiled but needs some improvements to work as expected.
+Application has three game modules developed:
+1. BlackJack
+2. Slot Machine
+3. Poker - Texas Hold'em

+----- Instructions -----
+Replace the path for database in class Sqlite.java under the package ControllerPck. final String DatabasePath = "jdbc:sqlite:Pathof/database";

 ----- How to run? -----
-Front end for the project is not developed.
-So the project can be run as command line application as of now.
-To execute run the 'main.java' file under Client package.
+To run the application execute the class HTTPServer under package ControllerPck.
-Planning to use Swing framework for developing front end.
+Now open the web browser and go to url: https://127.0.0.1:5000.